Five paragraph order: Variants

 The radio section involves radio checks and ensuring the frequency is correct and that any change in frequency happens at exactly 23:59 right before midnight.
-Call signs for the radio network are handed out just remember that the platoon commander is always zero. the majority of the time the sections go in alpha numerical order e.g., section 1's point man is 1,1 second person is 1,2 and the third is 1,3 and so on through all three section for the platoon.
+Call signs for the radio network are handed out just remember that the platoon commander is always zero.
+The majority of the time the sections go in alpha numerical order e.g., section 1's point man is 1,1 second person is 1,2 and the third is 1,3 and so on through all three sections for the platoon.
 It is important that voice procedures are followed so that no information can be gained by the enemy over the radio waves.

 The password and code name section for the command and signals orders involves giving out the password for the return journey so that the sentry does not shoot you when you return.
-This should only be a last resort as if the enemy hear it they could pretend to be a part of the section.
-Generally a sentry knows roughly what time you are coming back at due to the platoon commander informing him.
+This should only be a last resort as if the enemy hears it they could pretend to be a part of the section.
+Generally a sentry knows roughly what time you are coming back, due to the platoon commander informing him.